 “The wheels of justice grind slowly but exceedingly fine.”

-Sometimes, justice spins its wheels and grinds its gears.
+And sometimes, justice spins its wheels and grinds its gears.
 Like today.

 I got some good news this morning from attorney Norm Kent, who filed a lawsuit last Tuesday to stop Fort Lauderdale cops from banning photography in a huge swath of downtown – because the movie Rock of Ages is filming in one nightclub there.
 (See A Picture Perfect Protest.)